 In fact, it has been for about as long as we can remember.
-These website examples prove that isn’t what you do it’s the way that you do it.
+These website examples prove that it isn’t what you do, but it’s the way that you do it.

-If you’re just starting out then building a website can seem like a massive chore.
+If you’re just starting out, building a website can seem like a massive chore.
 That’s why it’s great to have plenty of inspiration to keep you going.

 Simple doesn’t mean boring or plain.
 Quite the opposite.
 Once you know what to look for you’ll see that a simple minimalist website design is your best bet for site design in 2021.

 The Falvé company is run by a New Zealand husband and wife.
 It produces handcrafted menswear and has been designing quality products for years.

 Falvé’s clothing features clear-cut yet delicate designs that are complemented by their web page design.

 The website’s strongest feature is the contrast between light colors and an abundance of photographs featuring their products.

 Falvé’s products and services take the central role, shown clearly by the moving slideshow featuring behind-the-scenes imagery.

 2. Tim Brack